linksmart/nifi-ldap-authentication-setup/README.md

     USAGE: ./setup.sh [OPTIONS] [ARGUMENTS]

-    Example: ./setup.sh -n host-01 -p 8443 --nifi-user admin --nifi-pass fraunhofer -s "CN=host-01,OU=nifi" --new-keystore --new-truststore
+    EXAMPLE: ./setup.sh -n host-01 -p 8443 --nifi-user admin --nifi-pass fraunhofer -s "CN=host-01,OU=nifi" --new-keystore --new-truststore

     OPTIONS:

         -h, --help:               Show the help message.
         -n, --hostname HOSTNAME:  Required.
 The hostname of machine hosting the Nifi container.
         -p, --port PORT:          Required.
 The forwarded port to the Nifi UI.
         --nifi-user USERNAME:     Required.
 The user name to log into Nifi UI.
         --nifi-pass PASSWORD:     Required.
 The password to log into Nifi UI.
         -d, --domain DOMAIN:      Optional.
 The domain to be used in LDAP server.
 This will be turned into the base Distinctive Name, e.g. "example.com" => "dc=example,dc=com" (Default "example.com").
         -O, --organization ORG:   Optional.
 The organization name used in LDAP server (Default: "Example Inc.").
         --keystore FILE:          Optional.
 The keystore file to be used in Nifi.
 If this argument is set, --keypass must also be set.
         --new-keystore:           Optional.
 Create new keystore.
 Either this flag or --keystore must be specified.
         --keypass PASSWORD:       Optional.
 The password to specified keystore or the newly generated one.
 Must be specified when --keystore is set and must match the password of the specified keystore file.
 If not specified, a random one will be used.
         --truststore FILE:        Optional.
 The truststore file to be used in Nifi.
 If this argument is set, --trustpass must also be set.
         --new-truststore:         Optional.
 Create new truststore.
 Either this flag or --truststore must be specified.
         --trustpass PASSWORD:     Optional.
 The password to the specified truststore or the newly generated one.
 Must be specified when --truststore is set and must match the password of the specified keystore file.
 If not specified, a random one will be used.
         --ext-trust:              Optional.
 Whether to generate a truststore from the keystore, which is intended to be used by another Nifi instance to communicate securely with this one.
 Only effective when --new-keystore is specified.
         --ext-pass PASSWORD:      Optional.
 The password to the external truststore.
 If not specified, a random one is used.
         -s, --server-dn DN:       Optional.
 The Distinguish Name of the server certificate in keystore (Default: CN=[HOSTNAME],OU=nifi).
 ```

 The script will will do the following for you: